Guardian - Frequently asked questions

 A microchip is a small device about the size of a grain of rice.
 The microchip holds a unique number that can be scanned by a reader, or microchip scanner.
 This microchip number must be registered to a database to be associated with your details (the microchip itself ONLY holds a unique number).

 Placing a microchip is a common procedure.
 The microchip is implanted under the scruff or the skin of the neck.
-It is important that your animal is microchipped by a vet or trained professional to ensure the microchip is located and implanted properly and to minimise the risk of infections or microchip migration.
+It is important that your animal is microchipped by a vet or trained professional to ensure the microchip is located and implanted correctly.

 Creating an account | Logging in

 You should have received an automated email at the time of registration confirming your pet had been registered and asking you to complete your account.
 If you missed this email and are unable to sign-in into your account now, you can easily set your account up by doing the following:

 Head over to the NZCAR website, sign-in page here

 - Scroll down and select ‘Reset password’